jennalandy/jupyterlab-easygit/README.md

 ## Usage

+- *JupyterLab must be started within a Git repository.*
 - Store a version of your folder with File > Store Version or the second icon on the notebook toolbar.

 ## Install